From narrow, scenic roads shrouded in fog, to the multitude of waterfalls and hiking trails, Lamington National Park has something for everyone.

 - Incredible scenic hiking trails

 Upon arriving at O’Reilly’s Rainforest retreat, follow the Border Circuit onto Box Forest Circuit and you will encounter your first feature waterfall of the Park – Elebana Falls (approximately half an hours walk from the car park).
 The main section of this waterfall tumbles over a number of rocks into a cascading set of subsequent falls that make for an incredible shot.
-Keep an eye out for the Lamington National Park Crayfish.
+Keep an eye out for the Lamington National Park crayfish.

-There are many waterfalls and crossings located within Lamington National Park, so take your time to explore by spending a couple days camping and hiking.
+There are many waterfalls and crossings located within Lamington National Park, so take your time to explore by spending a couple of days camping and hiking.
 I plan on returning again in the near future, hopefully during a high rainfall period to capture the sheer power of the falls located in the park.

 I’ve travelled to Lamington National Park on a few occasions and would highly recommend the Green Mountains section of the region.
 This area is easily accessible by any vehicle and is an approximate two-hour journey from Brisbane and approximately one and a half hours from the Gold Coast.
 It lies just West of Springbrook National Park and South of Mount Tamborine National Park.

-- hot air ballooning
+- Hot air ballooning

-Skill level varies greatly depending on the particular activity you choose to accomplish whilst visiting Lamington National Park.
+Skill level varies greatly depending on the particular activity you choose whilst visiting Lamington National Park.
 Hiking trails are achievable for children and families but I wouldn’t recommend walking further then Elebana Falls as some sections are quite damp and steep.
-Always check the National Parks and Wildlife website for grade and track levels before hiking or camping.
+Always check the National Parks and Wildlife website for the grade and track levels before hiking or camping.

-The hike I covered from O’Reilly’s Entrance to Box Log Falls is approximately eight kilometres return.
+The hike I covered from O’Reilly’s Entrance to Box Log Falls is approximately 8 kilometres return.
 The hike can take anywhere between 2-4 hours depending on how often you stop and is heavily based around your skill and fitness level.